Literary-IITT/Literary-IITT.github.io/content/events/Standpoint.md

 draft: false
 ---
 #### Summary:

-Standpoint is an annual exposition/public speaking event hosted by Debate and Oratory Club IITT.
-Gear up for the first oratory event of this academic year and win exciting prizes worth up to 5000.
+Debate and Oratory Club IITT comes back with Standpoint, our an annual exposition/public speaking event; Gear up for the first oratory event of this academic year and win exciting prizes worth up to 5000.
+We hope to see active participation from your side!

 ****